Marcell Ozuna Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.13 team ERA ranks 28th among all league pitching staffs.
+- The Rockies' 5.18 team ERA ranks 29th among all MLB pitching staffs.

+- The Rockies will send Lamet (1-3) to the mound to make his fourth start of the season.
+He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.

-- The lefty's most recent appearance was on Saturday against the San Diego Padres, when he went five innings, surrendering one earned run while giving up six hits.
+- In his most recent appearance on Sunday, the right-hander tossed five innings against the San Diego Padres, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.